mautic/mautic-documentation/pages/23.users-and-roles/01.managing-users/docs.en.md

 It is also possible to set the default timezone and language for the new user, and to set the user to published (able to log in) or unpublished (unable to log in).

 You will then need to provide the login credentials to the user to allow them to log in - ensure you do so in a secure way!

+It's also possible to flag the option "Generate random password and send an email with credentials to user", a password will be automatically generated and an email with credentials will be sent to the user.